 CRF150R vs CRF150RB Differences?

-They are almost the same bike, except the wheel sizes, wheelbase and slight suspension difference.
+They are almost the same bike; the biggest differences are the wheel & tire sizes, the wheelbase and slightly stiffer suspension on the CRF150RB big wheel model.

 The CRF150R is the small wheel version with 17/14″ wheel and tire size, while the CRF150RB is the larger and longer big wheel (AKA “Expert”) with 19/16″ wheel size and slightly stiffer suspension valving.